Interactions-Nexus/Nexus-Wiki/how-to/create-on-nexus/create-a-namespace.md

 * In the Namespace page click on "_Create a new namespace_".
 This opens the _Create a new namespace_ page.&#x20;
 * In this page the user has to provide the "Name parameter which will be the namespace .&#x20;
 * Once the name is provided, click on the "CREATE NAMESPACE" button on the bottom of the page.

-{% hint style="info" %}
+* Once the namespace is registered on the blockchain, it will be listed under the "Namespace" page.

-The fee of 1000 NXS will be deducted from the "default" account.
-Make sure the account  has NXS to cover the transaction.
+> The fee of 1000 NXS will be deducted from the "default" account.
+Make sure the account has required NXS to cover the transaction.
-{% endhint %}

-* Once the namespace is registered on the blockchain, it will be listed in the "Namespace" page
+{.is-info}